scholarslab/CodeLab/Week10/lesson.md

 So, there's one basic problem with using text to store structured text.
 Whatever delimiters or special characters we use to indicate the structure of the data can also exist in the data itself.
 ASCII, the archaic way of encoding text, solved this by setting aside special non-text characters.
 There were characters for things like "Start of Heading", "End of Transmission", "Acknowledgement", and even "Bell" to get a computer operator's attention.
 These days, that method is hopelessly outmoded, not just because we want to be have more flexibility in the ways that we define our structures.

 So how do we get by this?
 We can wrap individual elements in quotes and that works well enough if we don't also use quotes.
 We can also use escape characters to tell Python when we do and don't mean business.
 An escape character is just a character that means "interpret the next thing as text, without any special meaning."
-Although sometimes it means "interpret the next thing as a special thing and not just as regular text."
+Although, annoyingly, sometimes it means "interpret the next thing as a special thing and not just as regular text."
 Commonly, many systems use the backslash (`\`) as an escape character.
 This works when we define a string in Python, for example:

 ```python
  text = "here are some quotation marks inside of a string: \"\'\'\""